vaidashi/career-development-curriculum/module_four/README.md

 Module Four career development is a culmination of the development that students have been working on during their previous three modules.
 This module is focused on tightening skills and applying them to future goals.
 The following are key components of success in this module:

 * Build on current and create new relationships with others in the tech industry
+* Demonstrate abilities and knowledge in technical interview practice
 * Prepare to negotiate job offers effectively
 * Describe a vision for the future
-* Create plan aligned to achieving job search goals
+* Create 30-day post-graduation plan aligned to achieving job search goals
-* Demonstrate abilities and knowledge in technical interview practice
 * Engage in complex issues of the tech industry
 * Lead other students in discussions and learning